noccy80/php-pluggable/README.md

             class:   MyApp\Plugin\TestPlugin\TestPlugin
             # And the plugin source file (or autoloader bootstrap)
             file:    plugin.php
+            # Services (only if symfony service container is available)
+            services:

 The host id is enforced if `setHostId()` is called on the plugin manager.
 In this case, plugins not having the host field set to a compatible value will not